-Macaroni and Cheese
+Who Doesn't Love Macaroni and Cheese

 And, no, I don't mean the kind in the blue box.
-Or any kind that starts with powdered cheese or a squeeze packet of cheese.
+Or any kind that starts with powdered cheese or a squeezed cheese packet.
 Not that there is anything wrong with Boxed Mac & Cheese from a blue box!

-Mornay sauce is a French sauce based on béchamel sauce, one of the 5 classic mother sauces with cheese stirred into it.
-I know, a lot of fancy names but béchamel is a simple white sauce made with milk, flour, butter, onion and seasoned with salt and pepper.
+Mornay sauce is a French sauce based on béchamel sauce, one of the five classic mother sauces with cheese stirred into it.
+I know many fancy names, but béchamel is a simple white sauce made with milk, flour, butter, and onion and seasoned with salt and pepper.

 A little, but not much more and the finished product is so much more appealing and when you look at the ingredients on the box (sodium tripolyphosphate, sodium phosphate, calcium phosphate, Yellow 5 & 6), much healthier too.

 Healthier Mac & Cheese

 Making macaroni and cheese yourself allows you to control how much fat you put in, in the form of cheese and dairy, and how much salt.
-It also lets you sneak in some vegetables, if that’s necessary in your house.
+It also lets you sneak in some vegetables, if necessary in your house.

 Classic Moray sauce is usually made with half Gruyere and half Parmesan cheese, but don't let that stop you from trying what's on hand or cheeses your kids love.
 I made my version with shredded Colby Jack.